wilsonmar/wilsonmar.github.io/_posts/2022-09-30-cloud-macos.md

    <pre>https://github.com/DanielRDias/terraform-aws-dedicated-host
    </pre>

+   This repo makes use of a module.
+But originally

    git clone it and cd into the download.

-2. View the <tt>.gitignore</tt> file.
+1. View the <tt>.gitignore</tt> file.
 Notice it has "stage.auto.tfvars.example" and "stage.auto.tfvars" along with other specifications of files and folders not to upload to GitHub.

-3. Rename the <tt>stage.auto.tfvars.example</tt> file to <tt>stage.auto.tfvars</tt>.
+1. Rename the <tt>stage.auto.tfvars.example</tt> file to <tt>stage.auto.tfvars</tt>.

    <pre><strong>mv stage.auto.tfvars.example  stage.auto.tfvars
    </strong></pre>

-4. Edit file <tt>stage.auto.tfvars</tt> to:
+1. Edit file <tt>stage.auto.tfvars</tt> to:

    <pre>instance_type     = "mac2.metal"
    availability_zone = "us-east-1a"